erincunningham7/project-portfolio-two-/README.md

  **F01 Quiz Intro**

  * The quiz introduction grabs the user's attention from the get go.
 The title's text automatically types across the screen when the page loads.
 This feature helps to enhance the look of the site and improves the overall user experience.
 It is extremely eye-catching and animated.
 The font is fun and informal and conveys the intended easy-going mood.
+On mobile, the title is smaller, as the long title takes up too much screen space, the smaller title works better and without the animation.

  * I made the decision to include my name in the title as the quiz itself is farcical, it adds to the free-and-easy feeling of the quiz.

  * The start button appears distinctly and allows the client to navigate to the quiz instantaneously.
+When the client hovers over the button it displays an interactive hover element.

  * The bubblegum pink background is whimsical and lighthearted and  ensures the text on the screen is legible to the user.

  ![Image](assets/images/quiz-intro.png)

- **F02 Timer**
+ **F02 Timer & Question Counter**

  * In order to make the quiz more challenging I decided to include a timer to the quiz section.
 The timer gives the user 60 seconds to complete the quiz.
-The font is easy to decipher for the quiz player.
+The question counter displays the current question number out of ten.
+They are both informative pieces of information but as they are tertiary in relation to visual hierarchy they appear lighter in colour compared to the question and answer font.

  ![Image](assets/images/quiz-timer.png)